 Since 2017, the Portland Water Bureau has detected low levels of Cryptosporidium from routine monitoring of source water.
 The Portland Water Bureau received results from ongoing monitoring from the Bull Run Watershed intake for Cryptosporidium, a potentially disease-causing microorganism.
-In the 50 liters sampled each day on Dec.
-26 and Dec.
-27, one Cryptosporidium oocyst was detected in the sample collected on Dec.
-27. Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on Nov.
-29, 2021.
+In the 50 liters sampled July 10, July 12 and July 13, one Cryptosporidium oocyst was detected in the sample collected on July 10.
+Cryptosporidium was not detected in the samples collected on July 12 or July 13.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on June 26, 2022.

 The Bull Run watershed is Portland’s primary source of drinking water.
 The Portland Water Bureau does not currently treat for Cryptosporidium, but is required to do so under drinking water regulations.
 Portland is working to install filtration by September 2027 under a compliance schedule with the Oregon Health Authority.
 In the meantime, Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
 Consultation with public health officials has concluded that at this time, customers do not need to take any additional precautions.